pdscopes/slim-auth/README.md

 ## Authorisation
 A middleware to determine whether an authenticated request has authorisation to access the requested route.

-When Authorisation fails the container is checked for an `'notAuthorisedHandler'`; if there is no such handler then an `NotAuthorisedException` exception is thrown.
+When Authorisation fails the middleware checks the container for an `'notAuthorisedHandler'`; the middleware throws an `NotAuthorisedException` exception if there is no such handler.

 _Note_: If you need to access the route from within your app middleware you must set '`determineRouteBeforeAppMiddleware`' to `true` in your configuration otherwise `getAttribute('route')` will return `null`.
 The route is always available in route middleware.